E2E: Efficient Filtered AKNN Search via Adaptive Termination: Preliminary

-\sstitle{Filtered Search}.
-On top of the graph index, there are two basic filter-based search strategies to support filtered AKNN search \cite{Acorn-SIGMOD-2024,iRangeGraph-SIGMOD-2025, DIGRA-SIGMOD-2025-sibo-menxu-cuhk, UNG-SIGMOD-2025,DIGRA-SIGMOD-2025-sibo-menxu-cuhk,RangePQ-SIGMOD-2025-fangyuan-sibo,Wow-Range-SIGMOD-2025}: $\PRE$ and $\POST$.
-Both strategies keep the index structure unchanged and apply attribute-based filtering during search.
-(1) $\PRE$: given a query $q=(x_q, f_q)$, $\PRE$ does not expand the filter unmatched nodes and their neighbors.
-(2) $\POST$ disregards the filters during the traversal but excludes the unmatched nodes from the result set.
-For top-$k$ queries, $\POST$ accumulates successive nearest neighbors until $k$ matching results are found.
-Since the $\PRE$ strategy can cause graph disconnection and may return insufficient results, existing systems mainly use the $\POST$ strategy~\cite{hnswlib,Diskann-NIPS-2019}, at a cost of computed distances of a large number of filtered-out points.
+\stitle{Filtered Queries.} When the items in a vector database $S$ are associated with attributes, \emph{filtered} AKNN search aims to retrieve the $k$ nearest neighbors of a query vector that also satisfy an attribute-based filter.
+To support this functionality, existing approaches typically build on top of graph-based indexes and incorporate filtering during traversal.
+In general, two representative strategies have been widely adopted~\cite{Acorn-SIGMOD-2024,iRangeGraph-SIGMOD-2025,UNG-SIGMOD-2025,DIGRA-SIGMOD-2025-sibo-menxu-cuhk,RangePQ-SIGMOD-2025-fangyuan-sibo,Wow-Range-SIGMOD-2025}: $\PRE$ and $\POST$.
+Both strategies keep the index structure unchanged and enforce the filter at query time.
+Specifically, given a filtered query $q=(x_q,f_q)$: (1) $\PRE$ expands only nodes that satisfy $f_q$, i.e., it prunes filter-mismatch nodes (and their outgoing edges) during traversal; (2) $\POST$ performs traversal without considering $f_q$, but discards filter-mismatch nodes when inserting candidates into the result set.
+For top-$k$ queries, $\POST$ continues collecting nearest candidates until $k$ valid results are obtained.
+Since $\PRE$ may disconnect the graph and lead to insufficient valid candidates, most systems adopt $\POST$ in practice~\cite{hnswlib,Diskann-NIPS-2019}, at the cost of computing distances for a large number of filtered-out points.